 The Great Bustard is considered Vulnerable both in Europe and globally due to its large (>30%) decline over three generations (i.e. from the mid-1960s).
-The species is listed on Appendix II of CMS, while its Middle European population is listed on Appendix I. A Memorandum of Understanding on the conservation and management of the Middle European population of the Great Bustard came into force on 1 June 2001.
-The species is also listed on Appendix II of CITES, on Appendix II of the Bern Convention and on Annex I of the Birds Directive.
-This action plan revises and updates the earlier European Action Plan (Kollar 1996) for the species which was endorsed by the Ornis Committee and by the Standing Committee of the Bern Convention and also formed the basis of the action plan adopted by the CMS Great Bustard MoU.
-It covers the Western Palearctic populations of the species from Morocco to northwest Kazakhstan (up to the Ural River).
+The global population of the species is listed on Appendix I and Appendix II of CMS.
+A Memorandum of Understanding on the conservation and management of the Middle European population of the Great Bustard came into force on 1 June 2001.
+The species is also listed on Appendix II of CITES, on Appendix II of the Bern Convention and on Annex I of the EU Birds Directive.
+This action plan revises and updates the earlier European Action Plan (Kollar 1996) for the species which was endorsed by the Ornis Committee and by the Standing Committee of the Bern Convention and also formed the basis of the action plan initially adopted by the CMS Great Bustard MOU.
+It covers the Western Palaearctic populations of the species from Morocco to north-west Kazakhstan (up to the Ural River).

 The Great Bustard is strongly attached to lowlands and undulating open countryside with dry soil and low level of annual rainfall.
 Great Bustard populations are migratory in the east and partially migratory elsewhere.
-With the advent of mechanised agriculture the species' range severely contracted in the 19th and 20th century and the species has become extinct from many countries.
-Consequently, the Western Palearctic range of the species is now highly fragmented.
-The latest estimate of the Great Bustard global population is 43,500-51,200 individuals.
-Approximately, 90% of the global population occurs within the geographic scope of this action plan.
-Although the total European population of Great Bustard has not decreased over the last two decades and even increased as a result of concerted conservation efforts in Austria, Spain, Portugal, Germany and Hungary, current numbers are still far lower than three generations before (i.e. in the mid-1960s) and the contraction of the species range continues.
+With the advent of mechanized agriculture the species' range severely contracted in the 19th and 20th centuries and the species has become extinct from many countries.
+Consequently, the Western Palaearctic range of the species is now highly fragmented.
+The latest estimate of the Great Bustard global population is 43,847-56,695 individuals (Alonso 2014).
+Approximately, 90 per cent of the global population occurs within the geographic scope of this action plan.
+Although the total European population of Great Bustard has not decreased over the last two decades and even increased as a result of concerted conservation efforts in Austria, Spain, Portugal, Germany and Hungary, current numbers are still far lower than three generations before (i.e. in the mid-1960s) and the contraction of the species' range continues.

-The main threats to the Great Bustard are the loss and degradation of its habitat through agricultural intensification, land-use changes and infrastructure development, increased mortality caused mainly by powerlines and reduced reproductive success due to high-levels of nest destruction by mechanised farming and high chick mortality through predation and starvation.
+The main threats to the Great Bustard are the loss and degradation of its habitat through agricultural intensification, land-use changes and infrastructure development, increased mortality caused mainly by powerlines and reduced reproductive success due to high-levels of nest destruction by mechanized farming and high chick mortality through predation and starvation.

 The aim of the plan is to recover the species from its current Vulnerable status in Europe to at least the population levels in 1979.
-Objective 1 of the plan is to achieve at least a 10% increase in each biogeographic population within 10 years.
+Objective 1 of the plan is to achieve at least a 10 per cent increase in each biogeographic population within ten years.
 Objective 2 of the plan is to improve the viability of existing isolated populations through restoring part of the species' former range within 30 years.
 To this end the plan requires reducing the main mortality causes such as collision with powerlines and poaching.
 In addition, the action plan requires taking measures to reduce the negative impacts of modern agriculture on breeding success.